List of Musical Instruments of Japan

 The shamisen is a three-stringed instrument played with a pick.
 It has a long neck and a barrel-shaped body.
 The shamisen is used in a wide range of Japanese music, from traditional folk songs to more modern pop songs.

 He looks like a banjo with three strings; brought to Japan from China in the 16th century.
-Popular in Edo's leisure districts, the shamisen was often used in Kabuki theater.
+Popular in the leisure districts of Edo, the shamisen was often used in Kabuki theater.

 We recommend reading: Shamisen - Japanese 3-string musical instrument